kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 #### Response
 A processing confirmation response MUST follow the error response format as defined per 1/KP.

-Succesful response means the bucket has been sucessfully delivered and processed.
+Successful response means the bucket has been successfully delivered and processed.